 Plus, you can upload photos to Google photos from your PC, so it's an easy way to transfer photo from your PC to your iPhone.
 Here's how to use Google Photos.

-There are other programs that will let you drag and drop photos and other files to your iPhone without iTunes, but don't forget you can you use iTunes itself to upload/sync photos to your iPhone.
+There are other programs that will let you drag and drop photos and other files to your iPhone without iTunes, but don't forget you can use iTunes itself to upload/sync photos to your iPhone via a Lightning cable and avoid the cloud entirely.